 The Master of Business Administration will require 48 units of credit.
-Required courses include: all required courses in an M.B.A. program; MOR 548 Competitive Advantage Through People (3); one marketing elective chosen from among MKT 512 Marketing and Consumer Research, MKT 525 Consumer Behavior, MKT 560 Marketing Strategy and Policy and MKT 569 Contemporary Marketing Problems (3); and additional graduate business electives sufficient to bring the total units completed in the Marshall School to at least 48.
-Dual degree students may not count courses taken outside the Marshall School of Business toward the 48 units.
+Required courses include: all required courses in an MBA program; MOR 548 Competitive Advantage Through People (3); one marketing elective chosen from among MKT 512 Marketing and Consumer Research, MKT 525 Consumer Behavior and MKT 560 Marketing Strategy and Policy (3); and additional graduate business electives sufficient to bring the total units completed in the Marshall School of Business to at least 48.
+Dual degree students may not count courses taken outside the School of Business toward the 48 units.